Frank L. Howley: Commandant of the U.S. Sector of Berlin

 Allied Commandants of Berlin, 1949.
 From left, Gen. Bourne (Brit.), Gen. Howley (U.S.) Gen. Kotikov (USSR), Gen. Ganeval (Fr.).

 Colonel Howley reached Berlin on July 1, 1945, after substantial haranguing by the Soviets.
 He had about 500 officers and men, and 120 vehicles as he began his expedition through the Soviet Zone.
-As soon as he arrived at the demarcation line he was told he was limited to 37–50–175, as per the Berlin Agreement.
+As soon as he arrived at the demarcation line (June 17th) he was told he was limited to 37–50–175, as per the Berlin Agreement.
 This stipulated, so they said, that he could pass with no more than 37 officers, 50 vehicles, and 175 men.
 There is no documented evidence of any such agreement.
 Howley "felt the hairs rising on the back of his neck," as he experienced the first of his many personal disagreements with the Soviets.
 He ended up serving over four years in Berlin, first as deputy, and then as Commandant of the U.S. sector, and was relieved in 1949.

-The city of Berlin was in absolute shambles, having been devastated by thousands of tons of bombs by mostly British and American bombers.
-This was followed by brutal, close quarter combat in the streets.
-On top of that, the city was stripped by the Soviets of vital industrial infrastructure, especially in the western sectors.
-The citizenry was starving, physically sick, mentally exhausted, and almost completely demoralized.
-To make any of this right was the herculean task that awaited the prospective U.S. military governor, and Howley brought to bear a broad background of leadership, experience, and pragmatism.
+The city of Berlin was heavily damaged, having been devastated by thousands of tons of bombs by mostly British and American bombers.
+This was followed by close quarter combat in the streets.
+On top of that, the city was stripped by the Soviets of industrial infrastructure, particularly in the western sectors.
+The citizenry was starving, physically sick, mentally exhausted, and demoralized.
+To make any of this right was the task that awaited the prospective U.S. military governor, and Howley brought to bear a broad background of leadership, experience, and pragmatism.